jacobben85/vivis/README.md

 git clone https://github.com/jacobben85/vivis.git

+To start up your guest machine
-5. cd vivis
+1. cd vivis
-6. vagrant up
+2. vagrant up

 your server should be now up and running.

 the guest ip will be 192.168.56.102

+Other useful commands
+1. vagrant halt
+2. vagrant destroy